rajjubajra/Git-deploy-a-website/README.md

   <li>[this will open Bash Shell, type following bash script in to the bash shell]</li>
   <li>#!/bin/sh<br />
     git --work-tree=/var/public_html/test_repo.com --git-dir=var/repo/test_repo.com.git checkout -f
+    <br /> [note: var/public_html/test_repo.com is where code will be deployed and test_repo.com.git is where where code is pushed, these are two different folders]
     <br />[press 'esc' key]
     <br />[type :wq on bash shell]
   </li>